 In the form of a metal, low thermal expansion and the sixth-highest melting point of any element.
 It is a component in many steel alloys, including high-strength and superalloy types

 An alloy composed mostly of Nickel and Copper, with smaller blends of Iron, Manganese, Carbon, and Silicon.
 It is resistant to the effects sea water and steam at high temperatures

 A Nickel-Iron magnetic alloy that has very high permeability, making it well suited for shielding sensitive electronic circuits.
-Per the manufacturer, it is “used primarily in low-intensity fields where high attenuation is desired.
+Performs well in low-intensity fields where high attenuation is desired.
 Also known as: Hy-Mu 80 and Permalloy 80.